v12technology/fluxtion/docs/sections/gettingstarted/tutorial-1.md

 ## Wiring the components together
 The dependency injection container wires components depending upon the configuration supplied.
 As Fluxtion natively supports
 spring ApplicationContext we use a spring configuration file in this example to wire the TicketStore to the LotteryMachine.
+We are using Spring in these tutorials because of its familiarity to readers, spring is not required by Fluxtion when using other methods to specify container managed beans.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>